karstendick/movie-math/v2-features.md

 - These features are not required for the MVP
 - Focus on core RAG functionality first
 - Accessibility should be prioritized when moving to V2
+- **IMPORTANT: Implement testing infrastructure before adding new features** to prevent regressions
+  - See Testing & Quality section above for specific testing goals
+  - Consider this a prerequisite for V2 development